Zyzonix/rpi-weatherstation/README.md

 * [About the project](#about-the-project)

 ### The project
-Weatherstationsoftware developed in Python3.5+ for BME280 and SDS011 sensors.
+Weather station software developed in Python3.5+ for BME280 and SDS011 sensors.
 The software can collect the following data:
 - Temperature
 - Humidity